ejzeronimo/mesh-pico/README.md

 # MeshPico
 A small project designed to be used for development of an IOT embedded device.
-This makes a Raspberry Pi Pico simulated a Json RPC service that can be connected to over hardware serial 1.
+This makes a Raspberry Pi Pico simulate a Json RPC service that can be connected to over hardware serial 1.
 ## Usage
 This project has two RPC functions: **getChassisSerialNumber** and **setChassisSerialNumber**.
 These functions abide by a global named **SN_LENGTH** which defines the max length of the serial number.